neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 That, I think, is what distinguishes Nazism from what's gone before in the history of anti-Semitism and what distinguishes it from most of the countries and institutions that are allied to the Nazis during World War II.

-When you read Mein Kampf, or when you read some of the Julius Streicher type stuff, it seems like these are crazy conspiracy theorists, right?
+When you read Mein Kampf[^3], or when you read some of the Julius Streicher type stuff, it seems like these are crazy conspiracy theorists, right?

 It's as though crazy conspiracy theorists got a hold of a country and then built an ideology around their crazy conspiracy.